th-we/deskflow-wiki/Project-FAQ.md

 # Frequently Asked Questions

+## What's the difference between Deskflow and other forks?

+Please see the [[Project Forks]] page which explains the difference between Deskflow, Input Leap, Barrier, and Synergy.

 ## Is Deskflow compatible with Lan Mouse or Input Leap?

 We would love to see compatibility between our fellow open source projects, Lan Mouse and